 - Take a guided boat tour

-Note: If you’re not able to get a Glacier National Park Pass, (the number of entrances allowed is limited currently), you can talk to a local hiking guide about your other options.
+Note: If you’re not able to get a Glacier National Park Pass.
 Don’t worry, there are plenty of areas to explore where you can still get a full mountain experience!

 Planning to visit other areas in Montana?
 See these posts:

 - Top 15 Places To Visit in Montana